-At one point, Alaska was once owned by Russia and the USSR.
-The name Stika is from the Russian language.
+At one point, Alaska was owned by Russia and the USSR.
+The name Stika is of Russian origin.

 Facts